-Wenxi Hu has just graduated from our School of the Built Environment after she took a year away from her hometown in China, to study Msc Real Estate and Construction Management.
+Wenxi Hu has just graduated from our School of the Built Environment after she took a year away from her hometown in China, to study Msc Real Estate and Property Management.
 I was lucky enough to meet with Wenxi, to talk about what she describes as the “most interesting year of her life.”
 As well as educating herself in her area of study, she has grabbed Manchester’s diverse and cultural offering with both hands, and explored for herself a different way of life.

 Where did you first hear about MSc Real Estate and Construction Management?